We are proud to be a major research university.

-The College invests in lots of ways to bring your research to life to increase its impact.
+We invest in ways to bring your research to life and increase its impact.

-These public engagement activities are designed to provide opportunities for students, staff and the general public to meet our researchers and discuss their work.
+These public engagement activities provide opportunities for the public, students and staff to meet our researchers and discuss their work.

-- scale the big walls in Yosemite National Park, California
+- scaling the big walls in Yosemite National Park, California;

-- live for a month, unsupported, on the ice and rock of the rarely explored territories of the Saint Elias Range in Alaska
+- living for a month, unsupported, on the ice and rock of the rarely explored territories of the Saint Elias Range in Alaska;

-- explore white water kayaking in remote parts of the Peruvian Andes
+- exploring white water kayaking in remote parts of the Peruvian Andes.

 Public lectures programme